MarkR42/malenki-nano/hardware/README.txt

-This will be for the PCB design, and other design notes.
+This is for the PCB design, and other design notes.